 Alaska has pretty straightforward legal requirements for who can serve as registered agent for a limited liability company.
 According to Alaska law, the registered agent must:

 Anyone who meets those requirements can serve as a registered agent.
-As a result, a lot of business owners choose between serving as their own agent, having a friend or family member fill the role, or hiring a third party registered agent service.
+As a result, many business owners choose between serving as their own agent, having a friend or family member fill the role, or hiring a third-party registered agent service.

 The Articles of Organization requires specific information in order to be approved.
 Here are a few details you’ll need to include in your State of Alaska LLC application: